 Presentations in Oral Interpretation must be published works, and manuscripts or transcripts must be submitted prior to the event.
+Deadline for manuscripts to be to the Extension office is March 28, 2022.
 They may be presented as an individual or a two-person team entry.
 The types of entries could include: